U.S. Stock Futures Slip After S&P 500's Best Quarter in Over 20 Years

 "Early on in a recovery, unless you're going to peter out, you're best off to embrace risk a little bit," said Michael Kelly, global head of multiasset at PineBridge Investments.
 "That's what we're doing in our portfolios and where we think markets will be rewarding later on in this year."

+Ahead of the opening bell in New York, shares in FedEx jumped almost 12% after the company reported Christmas-like levels of spending in its fiscal fourth quarter.
+FedEx said it is seeing tentative signs that the global economy is recovering from the coronavirus pandemic.

-Stocks rose in Europe and much of Asia Wednesday.
-The Stoxx Europe 600 edged up 0.1%, led higher by German shares.
+Stocks dropped in Europe after much of Asia closed higher Wednesday.
+The Stoxx Europe 600 fell 0.9%.
 The gauge climbed almost 13% in the second quarter, after having seen 23% of its value wiped out in the first three months of the year.

 China's CSI 300 index gained 2% by the close of trading after a private gauge of manufacturing activity rose to a six-month high, boosted by increased domestic demand.
 Hong Kong's stock market was closed for a public holiday.